bravok/people-at-peace/README.md

 # Two Tales of Two Peoples

-Everything you need to know can be found inside of you and in Your relationships with Your Loved-Ones and Friends.
+Everything you need to know can be found inside of you and in Your relationships with Your Self, Your Loved-Ones and Friends.

+This is true for all Others too.
+Their relationships with theirselves, their friends, theur loved-ones, are the basis for peace in their own lives.

+It is then, across all people, that we are all able to find peace.